-- 1. There has been considerable discussion about what to convey about sensitisation effects to those exposed, and at what point it should be conveyed.
+There has been considerable discussion about what to convey about sensitization effects to those exposed, and at what point it should be conveyed.
 While the current cut-off for mixtures is 1%, it appears that the major systems all believe information should be conveyed below that level.
 This may be appropriate both to warn those already sensitised, as well as to warn those who may become sensitised.
-This issue was not clear during the initial deliberations on the criteria for mixtures containing sensitizers, and thus has not been adequately discussed nor options explored. - 2.
-Before the system becomes implemented, this issue should be revisited by the ECOSOC Subcommittee on the GHS as one of its first priorities.
-It should be noted that the sensitisation criteria for substances will also have to be re-opened to consider this issue and the inclusion of new information and evolving testing approaches that addresses the question of strong sensitizers versus those that are weaker.
-Appropriate hazard communication should be considered along with the discussions on the criteria and the availability of an appropriate test method. - 3.
-The following text was provided as "Background Information" in the OECD Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures. - 1.
-Categorisation of sensitizers accounting for differences in sensitising capacity among substances would be a useful concept to develop.
-It may be appropriate to allocate both respiratory and dermal sensitizers to, for example, one of the following categories:

-Category 1, Strong Sensitizer:
+This issue was not clear during the initial deliberations on the criteria for mixtures containing sensitizers, and thus has not been adequately discussed nor options explored.
+2.2 Strong vs. weak sensitizers Objective: To examine the available information concerning strong vs. weak sensitizers and, if appropriate, propose revisions to the classification criteria for respiratory and/or dermal sensitization.
+The IOMC Coordinating Group for the Harmonization of Classification and Labelling noted that the sensitization criteria for substances should be re-opened to consider the inclusion of new information and evolving testing approaches that addresses the question of strong sensitizers versus those that are weaker.
+Appropriate hazard communication should be considered along with the discussions on the criteria and the availability of an appropriate test method.
+Note: The following text was provided as "Background Information" in the OECD Harmonized Integrated Classification System for Human Health and Environmental Hazards of Chemical Substances and Mixtures.
+1. Categorisation of sensitizers accounting for differences in sensitising capacity among substances would be a useful concept to develop.
+It may be appropriate to allocate both respiratory and dermal sensitizers to, for example, one of the following categories: Category 1, Strong Sensitizer:

-A strong sensitizer would be indicated by

-- a high frequency of occurrence and/or severity of occurrence within an exposed population; or - a probability of occurrence of a high sensitisation rate in humans based on animal or other tests.

-Category 2, Sensitizer:
+A strong sensitizer would be indicated by - a high frequency of occurrence and/or severity of occurrence within an exposed population; or - a probability of occurrence of a high sensitization rate in humans based on animal or other tests Category 2, Sensitizer:

-A low to moderate sensitizer would be indicated by

-a low or moderate frequency or severity of occurrence within an exposed population; or

-- a probability of occurrence of a low to moderate sensitisation rate in humans based on animal or other tests. - 2.
-Some authorities currently categorise strong sensitizers.
-However, at present, animal or other test systems to subcategorise sensitizers as indicated above, have not been validated and accepted.
+A low to moderate sensitizer would be indicated by - a low or moderate frequency or severity of occurrence within an exposed population; or - a probability of occurrence of a low to moderate sensitization rate in humans based on animal or other tests. - Some authorities currently categorize strong sensitizers.
+However, at present, animal or other test systems to subcategorize sensitizers as indicated above, have not been validated and accepted.
 Work is going on to develop such models for the potency evaluation of contact allergens.